asdegoyeneche/ROAR/index.md

 ### Sensing and Planning  <a name="results_sense_plan"></a>

 Our car successfully detects and follows lanes at lower speeds (50 km/hr)!
-Below are two instances of the car driving.
-The one above directly follows the waypoints, while the one below includes lane-keeping.

-{% include youtubePlayer.html id="dbFgMa_l4K8" %}

-{% include youtubePlayer.html id="rZt_j8n-sSU" %}

-And here's a side-by-side comparison, with no lane-keeping on the left, and lane-keeping on the right.
+Below is a side-by-side comparison  with no lane-keeping on the left, and lane-keeping on the right.
+The one of the left directly follows the waypoints, while the one on the right includes lane-keeping.
 Notice the wild swerving when the car attempts to turn without any lane-keeping, and the lack thereof with the help of lane-keeping.

 No Lane Keeping        |  Lane Keeping :-------------------------:|:-------------------------: